ht-max/AmpIt/README.md

 Example URL: http://project.ampit.codevery.com/

 ## Project Description:
-Project has a unique design and template.
+Project has a unique design and template for Joomla CMS.
+Uniques settings in template, like a title, logo, background.

 ## Technologies:
 * Joomla CMS